 Graduate Matthew Callahan, MA '19, Keeps Students Connected with "Chalk Talk"

 Alum Matthew Callahan, a US history teacher at Catholic Memorial, was recently featured in the Boston Globe for his exceptional dedication to keeping his students motivated during their cancelled lacrosse season.
-To engage his students during the COVID-19 pandemic, Callahan created "chalk talks", a forum which is open to students ranging from high school seniors to seventh graders.
-During these sessions, Callahan and his staff discuss lacrosse strategy and answer student questions, before dividing the players into grade level subgroups.
+To engage his students during the COVID-19 pandemic, Callahan created "chalk talks," a forum which is open to students ranging from high school seniors to seventh graders.
+During these sessions, Callahan and his staff discussed lacrosse strategy and answered student questions, before dividing the players into grade-level subgroups.

 As a senior at Tufts, Callahan was named the outstanding defender in the US Intercollegiate League, later serving as an assistant coach of Tufts Division 3 national championship squad in 2015.